realworldocaml/book/en/variables-and-functions.md

   - When defining a function with lots of arguments.
 Beyond a certain number, arguments are easier to remember by name than by position.

+  - When the meaning of a particular argument is unclear from the type alone.
+Consider a function for creating a hash table whose first argument is the initial size of the array backing the hashtable, and the second is a Boolean flag which indicates whether that array will ever shrink when elements are removed.

+    ```frag
+    ((typ ocaml)(name variables-and-functions/htable_sig1.ml))
+    ```

+    The above signature makes it hard to divine the meaning of those two arguments.  but with labeled arguments, we can make the intent immediately clear.

+    ```frag
+    ((typ ocaml)(name variables-and-functions/htable_sig2.ml))
+    ```

+    Choosing label names well is especially important for Boolean values, since it's often easy to get confused about whether a value being true is meant ot enable or disable a given feature.

   - When defining functions that have multiple arguments that might get confused with each other.
 This is most at issue when the arguments are of the same type.
-For example, consider this signature for a function for extracting a substring of another string.
+For example, consider this signature for a function that extracts a substring.

-    ```ocaml
-    val substring: string -> int -> int -> string
+    ```frag
+    ((typ ocaml)(name variables-and-functions/substring_sig1.ml))
     ```

-    where the two ints are the starting position and length of the substring to extract.
-Labeled arguments can make this signature
+    Here, the two ints are the starting position and length of the substring to extract, respectively.
+We can can make this fact more obvious from the signature by adding labels.
-    clearer:

-    ```ocaml
-    val substring: string -> pos:int -> len:int -> string
+    ```frag
+    ((typ ocaml)(name variables-and-functions/substring_sig2.ml))
     ```

     This improves the readability of both the signature and of client code that makes use of `substring`, and makes it harder to accidentally swap the position and the length.

-  - When the meaning of a particular argument is unclear from the type alone.
-For example, consider a function for creating a hash table where the first argument is the initial size of the table, and the second argument is a flag which, when true, indicates that the hash table will reduce its size when the hash table contains few elements.
-The following signature doesn't give you much of a hint as to the meaning of the arguments.

-    ```ocaml
-    val create_hashtable : int -> bool -> ('a,'b) Hashtable.t
-    ```

-    but with labeled arguments, we can make the intent much clearer.

-    ```ocaml
-    val create_hashtable : init_size:int -> allow_shrinking:bool -> ('a,'b) Hashtable.t
-    ```

   - When you want flexibility on the order in which arguments are passed.
 Consider a function like `List.iter`, that takes two
     arguments: a function, and a list of elements to call that function on.
 A common pattern is to partially apply `List.iter` by giving it just the function, as in the following example from earlier in the chapter.
-This requires putting the function argument first.

     ```frag
     ((typ ocamltop)(name variables-and-functions/main.topscript)(part 43))
     ```

+    This requires that we put the function argument first.
 In other cases, you want to put the function argument second.
 One common reason is readability.
 In particular, a multi-line function passed as an argument to another function is easiest to read when it is the final argument to that function.

 #### Higher-order functions and labels ####